 Anytime we pack up a lifetime of possessions we find ourselves wondering, where did all this stuff come from and what should I move or discard.
-I have worked thousands of hours on-site with my clients young and old to answer this question.
+As a professional organizer with over 20 years of experience, I have worked thousands of hours on-site with my clients both young and old to answer this question.

-If you find yourself in this situation or know that it is on the horizon, I suggest picking up Peter Walsh’s latest organizing book for inspiration.
-In this video I show you the key takeaways from Let it Go, Downsizing Your Way to a Richer, Happier Life.
+If you find yourself in this situation or if know that it is on the horizon, I suggest that you grab a copy of Peter Walsh’s latest organizing book for inspiration.
+And, if you prefer to watch the content from this post rather than read it, I also have a detailed YouTube video covering the key takeaways from Walsh’s book Let it Go, Downsizing Your Way to a Richer, Happier Life.

 It’s not just about the stuff

-This book also gives you tools for managing the emotional stress that can come with downsizing.
-Have the mindset that you are not losing your stuff, you are creating a new home, and that this is a chance to shed negative attachments to the past.
-You can keep the story, not the stuff by taking photos, video, and relaying the memories to future generations.
+It’s important to have the mindset that you are not losing your stuff, you are creating a new home.
+This is basically a chance to shed negative attachments to the past.
+You can keep the story, not the stuff by taking photos, videos, and relaying the memories to future generations.

-Sort first – less emotional to more emotional
+Sort less emotional things FIRST and then move to items that are more emotional

-By sorting like items first and saving very emotional items for last you will save yourself considerable stress and not be forced to make hasty decisions.
-One of the hardest things about downsizing, and why people get overwhelmed, is decision fatigue.
-Start with less emotional items.
-This will differ per person.
+The attachment to items will differ per person.
 For you it may be kitchen items, decluttering the garage, clothing, furniture, or books.
 Make the less emotional decisions first while building up to tougher decisions.

 Downsizing is a team effort